visual-space/visual-editor/lib/toolbar/toolbar.md

 ),
 ```

+## State Management In The Toolbar Buttons
+Notice that we don't have full control over the timing of loading the main widget and the toolbar widgets.
+Therefore we had to do some extra work in the toolbar buttons to double check if the `DocumentController` and `HistoryController` are defined.

 Join on [discord](https://discord.gg/XpGygmXde4) to get advice and help or follow us
 on [YouTube Visual Coding](https://www.youtube.com/channel/UC2-5lfNbbErIds0Iuai8yfA) to learn more
 about the architecture of Visual Editor and other Flutter apps.